• Skip to primary navigation

 This gluten-free beef stew recipe comes together with just a few simple steps and then letting it go low and slow.

-• Sear the meat. - While skipping this step won't ruin the recipe, it won't help it either.
-Trust me, taking just a few minutes to sear the meat before cooking this stew will make such a difference in the final flavor and the tenderness of the beef.
+• Sear the meat - While skipping this step won't ruin the recipe, it won't help it either.
+Trust me, taking just a few minutes to sear the meat before cooking this stew will make a difference in the beef's final flavor and tenderness.

-• Adjust the spices. - Because this stew goes low and slow for a few hours, you want to make sure you check the gluten-free beef stew seasonings are right, in particular salt.
-I always tend to reserve salt and taste and adjust as needed when I add the peas in the end.
+• Adjust the spices - Because this stew goes low and slow for a few hours, you want to ensure you check that the gluten-free beef stew seasonings are right, particularly salt.
+I always tend to reserve salt and taste and adjust as needed when adding the peas.

-• Add wine. - I don't add it often because I don't keep it on hand, but if you want to up the flavor of this beef stew, feel free to add in about a cup of your favorite red wine.
+• Add wine - I don't add it often because I don't keep it on hand, but if you want to up the flavor of this beef stew, feel free to add about a cup of your favorite red wine.

 This gluten-free beef stew recipe cooks on the stove.
 However, you can easily cook this stew recipe in a slow cooker or even in an instant pot if you prefer.